 Some children start school in Nursery and Reception with low attainment and our aim is to ensure that they make accelerated progress in order to reach expectations which are appropriate for their age as they move through the school.

-Targeted support is being provided in the classroom and through one to one and small group interventions throughout the school.
-These interventions support children in knowing where they are and what they need to do to improve their work.
+In addition to quality first teaching, targeted support is being provided in the classroom through one to one and small group interventions throughout the school.
+These interventions support children in knowing where they are now and understanding what they need to do to improve their work.

 We aim to ensure we spend our additional Pupil Premium Grant on things that work and are effective in making a positive difference to our children.
 We regularly measure the impact of our Pupil Premium strategies and initiatives using a range of methods including:

 Barriers identified to Educational Achievement by the eligible children: